 It is against the law for Las Vegas taxicab drivers to pick passengers up by the wayside.
 If you are on the strip and you need a taxi, go to the nearest casino.
 There is usually a spot where taxicabs line up to pick up waiting passengers.
 It is a very orderly process, done on a first-come first-served basis, and there is usually someone there to help things along.

 You will have to wear a seat belt while in the cab.
-A car seat is not required for your infant if none is available, but if you have one with you then you will need to use it. (read more about the exception to the law below)
+A car seat is not required for your infant if none is available, but if you have one with you then you will need to use it.
+(Read about the complete Las Vegas child car seat law here. ).
+Please keep in mind that an unrestrained child poses serious danger.

 Taxicab passengers can only be charged the amount shown on the taxi meter and all fares must be paid in U.S. currency.

-There are 16 registered taxicab companies in Las Vegas.
+There are 16 registered taxi companies servicing the Las Vegas valley.
 The taxicabs for each company have unique color combinations and numbers.

 If you discover that you have left something behind, immediately contact the taxi company, or call the Nevada Taxicab Authority at (702) 668-4000.